 Club Membership: $20 Annually.

-BVRCF Club has three MAAC approved Locations:
+BVRCF Club has two MAAC approved Locations:

 Burns Lake BC Airport.